-- D. The financial institution shall permit the letter of credit to be presented for collection at a place physically located within Williamson or Davidson County, Tennessee.
-Alternatively, the financial institution may choose to provide a means for facsimile presentation, under the following conditions: - The financial institution must operate a minimum of one branch or office open to the public, located in Williamson or Davidson County, Tennessee; - 2.
+- and whose deposits are insured by either the Federal Deposit Insurance Corporation or National Credit Union Administration. - D. The financial institution shall permit the letter of credit to be presented for collection at a place physically located within Williamson or Davidson County, Tennessee.
+Alternatively, the financial institution may choose to provide a means for facsimile presentation, under the following conditions: - 1.
+The financial institution must operate a minimum of one branch or office open to the public, located in Williamson or Davidson County, Tennessee; - 2.
 Presentation of draw documents by the beneficiary shall also be permitted via overnight courier service to the financial institution's department where issuance of letters of credit transpires; - 3.
 Facsimile numbers for presentation shall be printed in the letter of credit, with a statement that modifications to, or discontinuation of, facsimile numbers shall be provided the beneficiary via amendment; and - 4.
 A means of backup shall be provided in the letter of credit, for an occasion when the facsimile number is inoperable for any reason.
-Backup information in the letter of credit shall include either: - A physical location address in Williamson or Davidson County, Tennessee, to be accessed only if the facsimile number is inoperable for any reason; or - b.
+Backup information in the letter of credit shall include either: - a.
+A physical location address in Williamson or Davidson County, Tennessee, to be accessed only if the facsimile number is inoperable for any reason; or - b.
 The financial institution shall print in the letter of credit that if for any reason the facsimile number noted in the letter of credit is inoperable at a time when the beneficiary is attempting to present draw documents, then draw documents shall be considered timely when the financial institution is presented with a facsimile machine transmittal showing an attempted presentation by the beneficiary, along with satisfactory draw documents.